pauloxnet/lvfs-website/docs/source/testing.rst

 .. warning::
     It can take a few hours to regenerate the ``testing`` and ``stable`` remotes and up to **24 hours** for users to download the new metadata catalog.
-    Most vendors see a large skipe in downloads the day **after** they move a firmware to stable, and then a steady decay the days after.
+    Most vendors see a large spike in downloads the day **after** they move a firmware to stable, and then a steady decay the days after.

     Consider adding a download limit to prevent deploying a firmware to tens of